 High-speed broadband internet access and cable television is currently available to the citizens of Rockwood.
 Comcast is the only provider option for the majority of households.
-As the result of a merger with Time Warner, Comcast is being required to spinoff some markets to a new company, which will be known as Greatland Communications.
-Metro Detroit is considered likely to be spun off to Greatland.
-It is not anticipated that service to Rockwood would change in quality or capacity.

 WIRELESS TELECOMMUNICATIONS

 Wireless voice and data service is strong in the City for all major carriers.
 There is only one wireless telecommunications facility within the City limits.
 It is located on City-owned land near Mercure Park.